HSBC sells up in Brazil as profits jump on Hong Kong boom

 | HONG KONG/LONDON

-HONG KONG/LONDON HSBC Holdings (HSBA.L) beat expectations with a 10 percent rise in first-half profit thanks to a strong performance in Hong Kong and has agreed a $5.2 billion (3.34 billion pounds) sale of its business in Brazil.
+HONG KONG/LONDON HSBC Holdings (HSBA.L) beat expectations with a 10 percent rise in first-half profit thanks to a strong performance in Hong Kong and has agreed a $5.2 billion sale of its business in Brazil.

 Europe's biggest bank by market value is to sell the unprofitable Brazilian operations to Banco Bradesco SA (BBDC4.SA), Brazil's second-biggest private-sector bank, for a higher than expected 17.6 billion reais ($5.2 billion).